sagemath/trac_to_gh/Issue 5467.md

 # Issue 5467: The sage/macaulay2 interface doesn't work at all on large input

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/5467

 Original creator: was